 NZeTA form steps to complete from South Korea

-Applying for the New Zealand eTA for South Korean citizens should not take more than 10 minutes as the questions are quite simple and straightforward.
+Applying for the New Zealand eTA for South Korean citizens should not take more than 10 minutes as the questions are simple and straightforward.

 The application form of the eTA NZ for South Korea nationals contains the following basic personal questions: